RazrSlyr/APCSFinalProject/res/notebook.md

 since we never called level.addCameraGroupToWorld().
 This really was a b r u h  moment.
 It works now.aaaaaaa
 * Made mouse stay in frame.
 This is necessary for shooting with mouse.

+## 6/5/19

+Shadowclaw Epic Styl
+* Added targets to the world, got rid of the walls